The Bankrate promise

 - Flexible earning potential: In most cases, cash back credit cards allow you to earn rewards on more types of purchases than travel cards.
 Choose a cash back card that offers rewards that complement your business type, or apply for a flat-rate cash back rewards card that offers the same earning potential on every purchase.
 Since you won’t be limiting your highest earning potential to travel purchases, you might have the opportunity to earn more rewards on everyday business expenses.
 Plus, many business cash back credit cards offer welcome bonuses that can be extremely lucrative — especially for small-business owners who are looking for extra cash to put towards business growth.

-- Flexible redemption potential: Cash back credit cards generally offer more flexible redemption options than travel credit cards.
-In most cases, you can redeem your cash back rewards for statement credits, online purchases, gift cards and more.
+- Flexible redemption potential: Cash back credit cards sometimes offer more flexible redemption options than travel credit cards.
+In those cases, you can redeem your cash back rewards for statement credits, online purchases, gift cards and more.
 This is especially beneficial if you want to reinvest your rewards in your business.
 While travel credit cards may offer similar redemption options, you may not get as much value out of your travel rewards if you redeem them for non-travel purchases.

 - Limited perks: Cash back cards can be relatively light on additional perks and benefits compared with travel credit cards.
-You might get access to some services, but you likely won’t get the same dollar value as you would from airport lounge access, travel credits, and other premium travel perks.
+You might get access to some services, but you likely won’t get the same dollar value as you would from airport lounge access, travel credits and other premium travel perks.

 - Flat value: With cash back, what you see is what you get.
-Typically, there’s no way to redeem $50 of cash back for $75, for example.
+Typically, there’s no way to redeem $50 worth of cash back for $75, for example.
 As we’ll discuss later on, travel cards offer the chance to score a deal that boosts your rewards value.

 Best cash back cards for business